 Occasionally one of our freshers is fortunate enough to receive a sum of money from their school or from a relation with which to buy books for their course, and writes to us to ask what they should buy.
 The best advice is to try not to buy anything before you arrive, as you may be able to buy good-condition books that are second hand.
+You are also entitled to £300 per year as an academic allowance from the college, including £100 per year for the purchase of relevant books.
 For those for whom it is awkward for one reason or another to postpone the purchase we list some texts that will be of use during your course.